-Reduce heat under aebleskiver pan to medium.
-Place 1/8 tsp. butter into each well to grease, using a pastry brush to coat surface of wells entirely.
+Place 1/8 teaspoon of butter into each well to grease, using a pastry brush to coat the round surface entirely.

-Lightly run a knife or (in the traditional fashion) a knitting needle around the edge of each ball to loosen, and then flip over to cook through (about 2 minutes).
+Lightly run a knife or, in the traditional fashion, a knitting needle around the edge of each ball to loosen and then flip over to cook through for about 2 minutes.

-Remove the aebleskiver to a plate and sprinkle with powdered sugar to serve.
+Remove the aebleskiver to a plate and sprinkle with powdered sugar, if using, to serve.

-Alternative: Although aebleskiver are commonly filled with apple slices, you can substitute jam, dried fruit, or even cheese to create a delicious range of both sweet and savory variations.
+Although aebleskiver are commonly filled with apple slices, you can substitute them with jam, dried fruit, or even cheese to create a delicious range of both sweet and savory variations: